Morion (helmet): Cabasset

 A similar helmet, the cabasset (cabasset) (capacete) was also worn during the 16th century and also originated in Spain, but it is unclear if it predated the morion or was an adaptation of it, with some sources saying it was a more modern helmet.
 The word has been derived from the Spanish word cabeza (head), while some sources point towards the word "pear" in an Italian dialect, making reference to the stalk-like projection of the helmet, which resembles the fruit.
-A more likely origin could be the word cabasset in Catalan, meaning a helmet since the early 15th century, originally being a diminutive of cabàs, meaning a sort of basquet, though it could as well have derived from cabeça (for head) and its diminutive cabeceta.
+A more likely origin could be the word cabasset in Catalan, meaning a helmet since the early 15th century, originally being a diminutive of cabàs, meaning a sort of basket, though it could as well have derived from cabeça (for head) and its diminutive cabeceta.
 They were produced mainly in Calatayud, a town in Aragon.
 Like morions, it was worn by infantry in the pike and shot formations.
 It was popular in 16th-century England and was used during the Civil War.
 Several of these helmets were taken to the New World by the Pilgrim fathers, and one of these has been found on Jamestown Island.